djbrieck/brieckspro/content/posts/install-chirp-linux-mint-21.x/index.md

 ---

 ## Introduction
-This is a brief guide on how to install [CHIRP](https://chirpmyradio.com/projects/chirp/wiki/Home) on Linux Mint 21.x / 22.x, since there is a lot going on with chirp and with following the current instructions results in errors so in short this is what worked for me the last time I tried to install CHIRP.
+This is a brief guide on how to install [CHIRP](https://chirpmyradio.com/projects/chirp/wiki/Home) on Linux Mint 21.x / 22.x.
+Since CHIRP's linux app is a python app it is a bit unusual in practice and when following the current instructions results in errors so in short this is what worked for me the last time I tried to install CHIRP.

 ## Installation with Errors